jonathanolson/slither/notes/patterns.md

   -
   - Get rid of the filter features (FeatureSet does this)
   -
+  - applyEmbedding => withEmbedding
+  - FeatureSet.difference (things we can apply, essentially the pattern rule output)
+  -
   - Enumerate initial feature sets (given a pattern board) for:
     1. Edges
     2. Face Colors